§88. Oilfield site trust accounts

 B. In the event the parties to a transfer elect to establish a site-specific trust account

-under this Section, the assistant secretary shall require an oilfield site restoration assessment
+under this Section, the secretary shall require an oilfield site restoration assessment to be

-to be made to determine the site restoration requirements existing at the time of the transfer,
+made to determine the site restoration requirements existing at the time of the transfer, or at

-or at the time the site-specific trust account is established.
-The oilfield site restoration
+the time the site-specific trust account is established.
+The oilfield site restoration assessment

-assessment shall be conducted by approved site assessment contractors appearing on a list
+shall be conducted by approved site assessment contractors appearing on a list approved by

-approved by the commission or acceptable to the commission.
-The oilfield site restoration
+the trust authority or acceptable to the trust authority.
+The oilfield site restoration assessment

-assessment shall specifically detail site restoration needs and shall provide an estimate of the
+shall specifically detail site restoration needs and shall provide an estimate of the site

-site restoration costs needed to restore the oilfield site based on the conditions existing at the
+restoration costs needed to restore the oilfield site based on the conditions existing at the time

 C. The party or parties to the transfer shall, based upon the site restoration